Les notes de recherche 2024

 Résumé :

 The journey towards recognising the pivotal role of nuclear energy in the global energy landscape has been marked by several key milestones since 2022.
 Notably, nuclear energy was included in both the RepowerEU plan and the COP 28 agreement.
 Subsequently, an inaugural Nuclear Energy Summit was convened.
 These developments underscore a collective shift in perspective, acknowledging nuclear power as an indispensable component of the energy transition.
 The Nuclear Energy Summit, a first-of-its-kind event held on 21 March 2024, further solidified this stance, bringing together governments, institutions, and stakeholders to deliberate on nuclear energy's potential.
+This convergence of events marks a significant departure from past scepticism, positioning nuclear energy at the forefront of sustainable and reliable energy solutions for the future.

 Ukraine on the Way to EU Membership - The Famous 'Long, Rocky Road', Susann Heinecke-Kuhn